HawkSP/HawkSP.github.io/Readme.md

 ### About Me

 An ambitious and innovative professional with a strong background in AI, computer science, and team leadership.
-Founder of DedAI, an AI music startup, and currently pursuing a Bachelor's degree in Music Performance, Business, and Production.
+Founder of DedAI, an AI music startup, and currently pursuing a Bachelor's degree in Music Performance, Enterprise, and Production.

 ### Services